COVID-19 Current Updates NT

 Submission: Please submit reports via email to Shamona Eaves, Osteopathy Australia Senior Research and Project Officer, seaves@osteopathy.org.au

 Osteopathy Australia is committed to a clear and transparent process to underpin the awarding of any funding for research projects devised and directed independently to Osteopathy Australia.
 In general, we will only fund research projects associated with Osteopathy Australia-directed calls for applications.
 In very rare or exceptional circumstances, we may consider funding research outside of these structured funding rounds.
 Investigators wishing to be funded need to submit a request and these applications will be reviewed by the Research Committee based on research significance and methodology.
 Recommendations from the Research Committee will then be made to the Board.
 It is at the sole discretion of the Board to determine whether funding will be approved.
 Osteopathy Australia is not obligated to provide detailed reasons should an application not be approved by the Board.
-Requests should firstly be emailed to Shamona Eaves, Osteopathy Australia Senior Research and Project Officer, seaves@osteopathy.org.au
+Requests should first be emailed to Shamona Eaves, Osteopathy Australia Senior Research and Project Officer, seaves@osteopathy.org.au